suncoast-devs/handbook/lessons/react-hooks/index.md

 ```

 Again, very simple.
 We do not need to worry about remembering `this.props` or
-dealing with any of the extra complication of a class!
+dealing with any of the extra complications of a class!

-You might be asking: "But what about methods to handle events?" and again the
+What about methods to handle events?
+Again the answer is quite simple.
+We can
-answer is quite simple.
-We can declare the functions either _inside_ or
+declare the functions either _inside_ or _outside_ the component!
+Remember,
-_outside_ the component!
-Remember, functions are just variables themselves.
+functions are just variables themselves.

 ### Handling events in Stateless Functional Components